open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 ## Configuration options

-- `urls`: List of Elasticsearch URLS.
-If urls and cloudid is missing the ELASTICSEARCH_URL environment variable will be used.
+- `endpoints`: List of Elasticsearch URLs.
+If endpoints and cloudid is missing, the ELASTICSEARCH_URL environment variable will be used.
 - `cloudid` (optional):
   [ID](https://www.elastic.co/guide/en/cloud/current/ec-cloud-id.html) of the
   Elastic Cloud Cluster to publish events to.
-The `cloudid` can be used instead of `urls`.
+The `cloudid` can be used instead of `endpoints`.
 - `workers` (optional): Number of workers publishing bulk requests concurrently.
 - `index`: The
   [index](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices.html)